 - Where to Eat: Lunch at The Star Anise Arts Cafe in Stroud; enjoy dinner with locals in a The Falcon Inn, a pub that dates back to 1544.

 - Where to Stay in Bath: St Anne’s B&B ($) offers comfy rooms; Honeysuckle Cottage ($$) is a private cottage with valley views.
+There are also some lovely hotels with hot tubs in the Cotswolds.

 Day 2: Painswick to Bisley (0.5 hours)